henrietta-k/adapt-learning-wiki/Registering-a-plugin.md

 adapt install hello-world#0.0.2
 ```

-Note that if you don't create tags or releases, the Adapt CLI will always download the 'default branch' (usually 'master') of your plugin
+Note that if you don't create tags or releases, the Adapt CLI will always download the 'default branch' - usually 'master' - of your plugin.